Church of St Michael and All Angels, Bromley-by-Bow: History

 Originally, the site was occupied by a mission chapel run by Winchester College, built in 1861.
+The parish of St Michaels and All Angels was established as a daughter parish (sub-division) of the ancient parish of Bromley-by-Bow in 1861.

 The church as it stands today was originally built in 1864–1865 by Reverend W. Morris.
 It was converted into flats in the 1980s.

 In 1876, a communication was sent from the headmaster of Winchester College asking whether Rev. William Donne, M.A., of Brasenose College, Oxford, would be a suitable man to be appointed to the charge of the Winchester College mission in St Michael and All Angels.
 He was chosen to head the mission, and did so for five years, during which he built the church of All Hallows, at East India Docks.

 The Revd Richard Enraght, religious controversialist, was the Curate of the church from 1884 to 1888.